Why does the Graduate School target about 10 students for each cohort?

-Is it possible to complete my PhD in 5 years, including my thesis defense, and then continue the Master's program during my sixth year?
+Is it possible to complete my PhD in five years, including my thesis defense, and then continue the Master's program during my sixth year?

 Yes, you could complete the program in this format.
 You would need to complete your master's as quickly as possible, as soon as mid-year in the following year.
 You would continue to receive your doctoral stipend while taking the master's classes in that period.
 Note, though, that you would need a plan for the summer months.
-To receive a stipend in the summer, you would need to be on campus and pursuing either research or teaching full time.
+If you anticipate receiving a stipend in the summer, you would need to be on campus and pursuing either research or teaching full time.

 Where do you TA – in the department of your doctoral studies?

 Yes, you should TA in the department of your PhD.
-However, students who in the last year are not on RAs but rather on TA support may apply to teach a course that that is designed to combine the expertise in the area of the dissertation and the master’s program.
+However, students who in their last year are on TA support may apply to teach a course that that is designed to combine the expertise in the area of the dissertation and the master’s program.

 I’m in my fourth year of studies.
 What are the complications?

 There is not a lot of time left.
-It probably would be difficult to design a path to completion of both degrees within the 6 year time frame.
+It probably would be difficult to design a path to completion of both degrees within the six-year time frame.